-I am a civic journalist — writer, documentary photographer, and filmmaker — and media consultant.
+I am a civic journalist — writer, documentary photographer, filmmaker, and media communications consultant.

 I have for one decade been filling various roles in social research and media.
 This has included serving as an employee for television news, newspapers, and magazines.
 I also as a freelancer have worked for private companies (including as a Reuter’s stringer on Barack Obama’s press pool) and for government and non-government organizations.

 My written and photographic work has been published or exhibited in the United States, in SE-Asia at various venues and academic conferences, and online for entities such as the Royal Photographic Society and for the United Nations.

 While I do have experience in Europe and Bosnia, much of the last decade of my life and career has involved living in northern Thailand.
 I have remained dedicated to independently focusing chiefly on the societal impacts of economic development phenomena, particularly its impacts on rural ‘traditional’ cultures and livelihoods.